deepankarm/org-jina-examples/my_first_jina_app/chapters/section_1.md

 ## Key Concepts

-First of all, read up on [Jina 101]() and [102]() so you have a clear understanding of how Jina works.
+First of all, read up on [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101) so you have a clear understanding of how Jina works.
 We're going to refer to those concepts a lot.
 We assume you already have some knowledge of Python and machine learning.

 ## Try it Out!

+Before actually download, configuring and testing your app, let's get an idea of the finished product:

-### With Docker
+### Deploy with Docker

 We've prepared a Docker image with indexed data.
 You can run it with: